Best Home Security System for 2019By - 01/04/2019

 The “secret sauce” is built into the control panel.
 Yes, the control panel has built-in cellular, but it also has battery backup.
 If a burglar cuts your wires, it still works.
 If a burglar jams your signal, it still works.
 If a force of nature takes out your internet and power, you will be protected until the battery runs out.
 When the power comes back on, the battery recharges, and the control panel is ready to protect again.

-Also built into the panel is Alarm.com’s Crash and Smash Protection.
+Also built into the panel is Smash-Proof Protection.
 If a burglar finds and destroys your control panel, it calls for help even if it’s on the ground in a million pieces.

 In actuality, it won’t really call for help.
-Instead, an all clear signal is never received.
+Instead, an all-clear signal is never received.
 You see, Frontpoint instantly sends a soft alert no matter what.
 Other companies have a delay.
 This delay was created to help prevent false alarms, but there’s a better way.
-Frontpoint sends a signal instantly.
-This soft alert is sent to the monitoring center.
-They know this means that you are okay, you’re simply on your way to disarm the system.
-After the soft alert is received, they wait for you to tell them everything is okay, which you do when you enter your passcode.
+Frontpoint’s soft alert is sent to the monitoring center.
+They know this means that you’re okay, you’re simply on your way to disarm the system.
+After the soft alert is received, they wait for you to tell them everything is still okay, which you do when you enter your passcode.
 Just like other security systems, this process helps reduce false alarms.
 The difference between this process and the process used by other companies is that someone else has your back from start to finish.
 To explain using a real-life example, let’s assume that a burglar opens your door.
 When he does so, the soft signal is sent.
 He sees your panel and he smashes it.
 In this case, the all clear signal is never received by the central monitoring agency.
 The soft alert turns into an active alert and help is dispatched.

 And while we’re at it, there are some rumors floating around about cellular monitoring that simply aren’t true.
 The truth is that: